 - Dogs must be removed at the first sign of aggression.

 - Food, treats, beverages, strollers, bikes, or toys are not permitted.

 - Immediately cleanup your dogs droppings.

-Salem Rotary Dog Park became a reality in a very short time thanks to the generosity or the city’s corporate and civic minded communities.
+Salem Rotary Dog Park became a reality in a very short time thanks to the generosity of the city's corporate and civic-minded communities.

 "We have seen total community support for this project," says Teri Atkins, Salem's Special Projects Manager.
 "The more I became involved with this project the more I saw just how passionate individuals and companies are about their animals."